Sample Answer

 Explain what right to privacy you believe an employee should enjoy at work.

 Employers should be able to monitor the devices that they provide their employees with within the workplace, such as mobile phones, telephones, computers, and their provided emails.
 Employers also have the right to monitor information for quality control and to protect their organizations, among other reasons (Nord, McCubbins, & Nord, 2006).
-However, when this monitoring is being done, the employees should be informed.
-For instance, when a nanny is being monitored at home, the employer should let them know that their actions will be monitored.
+However, when this monitoring is done, the employees should be informed.
+For instance, when a nanny is being monitored at home, the employer should inform them that their actions will be monitored.
 This awareness helps them to protect information that they feel should be private.

 References